🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 ⚡ TL;DR – Key Takeaways

-Understanding What an Epigraph Is and Its Purpose
+Understanding What an Epigraph Is (and Why Format Matters)

 Definition and Function of an Epigraph